Barndoor skate: Description

 The barndoor skate is a flat-bodied fish with a large, disk-like body with sharply angled corners and a pointed snout.
 Its pectoral fins have evolved into broad, flat, wing-like appendages used to propel the fish through the water.
 These fins have a concave front edge with rounded posterior corners.
 Like sharks, it has a boneless skeleton made of cartilage, a tough, elastic substance composed of collagenous and/or elastic fibers, cells, and a firm, gel-like substance called the matrix.
 It has slot-like body openings called gill slits on the underside of the body beneath the pectoral fins that lead from the gills.
 The dorsal fins are close together and far removed from the tail.
 It has two eyes on its dorsal surface, located about 5.5 cm apart.

 The fish's upper surface is brown to reddish brown with many scattered darker spots, lighter streaks, and reticulations.
 The center of each pectoral fin is marked with an oval spot or blotch.
 The lower surface is light, white to grey, blotched irregularly with gray spots.
 The barndoor skate is unique from other species of skate in its having a straight line that begins at the snout and ends at the anterior margin of the outer corner of the disk, but stopping short of the disk.

 The barndoor skate is one of the largest skates found in the North Atlantic Ocean.
 It can reach lengths of up to 1.5 m and can weigh up to 18 kg.
 There have been unconfirmed reports of individuals reaching lengths of 1.8 m.
 A 71–76 cm barndoor skate typically weighs 2–3 kg.

-The tail is moderately short and does not have large, thorn-like structures called dermal denticles that are normally found on skates.
+The tail is moderately short and does not have large, thornlike structures called dermal denticles that are normally found on skates.
 This lack of denticles distinguishes it from all but two species of skates found in the western Atlantic.
 Larger individuals do have three rows of smaller denticles on the tail, and mature females also possess denticles on the head and shoulders, and along the dorsal midbelt of the disk and tail.
 Denticles are completely absent on small individuals.